julien6387/supvisors/docs/dashboard.rst

 Conciliation Page
 -----------------

-If the page is refreshed when |Supvisors| is in ``CONCILIATION`` state, the 'Supvisors' label in the top left of the `Common Menu`_ becomes red and blinks.
+If the page is refreshed when |Supvisors| is in ``CONCILIATION`` state, a red light is blinking next to the 'Supvisors' title in the top left of the `Common Menu`_.
 This situation is unlikely to happen if the ``conciliation_strategy`` chosen in the :ref:`supvisors_section` of the |Supervisor| configuration file is different from ``USER``, as the other values will trigger an immediate and automatic conciliation of the conflicts.

-The Conciliation Page can be reached by clicking on this blinking red label.
+The Conciliation Page can be reached by clicking on the 'Supvisors' title when the red blinking light is displayed.

 .. image:: images/supvisors_conciliation_page.png
     :alt: Supvisors Conciliation Page